apereo/cas/installation/Configuring-Authentication-Components.md

 While users can elect to establish a long term authentication session, the duration is established through configuration as a matter of security policy.
 Deployers must determine the length of long term authentication sessions by weighing convenience against security risks.
-The length of the long term authentication session is configured (somewhat unhepfully) in seconds, but the Google calculator provides a convenient converter:
+The length of the long term authentication session is configured (somewhat unhelpfully) in seconds, but the Google calculator provides a convenient converter:

 [2 weeks in seconds](https://www.google.com/search?q=2+weeks+in+seconds&oq=2+weeks+in+seconds)